salesforce/lwc/.github/PULL_REQUEST_TEMPLATE.md

 ## Details

-## Does this PR introduce breaking changes?
+## Does this pull request introduce a breaking change?

 <!--
-    A change qualifies a breaking changes that will certainly cause downstream consumers to fail.
+    Any change that can cause downstream consumers to fail qualifies as a breaking change.

     Examples:
         - Removing the code for a deprecated API.
-        - Adding new restrictions to the compiler leading to compilation failure.
+        - Adding a new restriction to the compiler which might result in a compilation failure for existing code.
-        - Changing the return type of function in a non backward compatible fashion.
+        - Changing the return type of a function in a non-backward compatible fashion.

     Remove the incorrect item for the list.
 -->
-* ✅ No, it does not introduce breaking changes.
+* ✅ No, it does not introduce a breaking change.
-* 🚨 Yes, it does introduce breaking changes.
+* 🚨 Yes, it does introduce a breaking change.

 <!-- If yes, please describe the impact and migration path for existing applications. -->

-## Does this PR introduces potential observable changes?
+## Does this pull request introduce an observable change?

 <!--
-    Observable changes are internal changes that can be observed observed by downstream consumers.
+    Observable changes are internal changes that can be observed by downstream consumers.
-    Those changes don't qualify as breaking changes because they don't impact any publicly defined APIs.
+    Such changes don't qualify as breaking changes because they don't impact any publicly defined APIs.

     Examples: